briansmith/ring/BUILDING.md

     GCC (6.1+) and Clang should work on non-Windows platforms, and maybe on Windows too.

-  * The most recent stable version of [Go](https://golang.org/dl/) is required.
-    Note Go is exempt from the five year support window.
-If not found by CMake, the go executable may be configured explicitly by setting `GO_EXECUTABLE`.

-  * On x86_64 Linux, the tests have an optional [libunwind](https://www.nongnu.org/libunwind/) dependency to test the assembly more thoroughly.

 ## Building

 Using Ninja (note the 'N' is capitalized in the cmake invocation):